fedeghe/react-vtable/README.md

 # react-hypertable

-virtualized react table
+## install

+`yarn add react-hypertable`

 React-hypertable creates a true `<table>` without using problematic fake scrollbars.
 It renders only the very minimum amount of rows in the table, and starting from computing the height all rows would occupy creates a top and bottom _filling_ row with the right height so to allow the scrollbar to stay as if all elements were rendered.
-A constraint imposed by this approach is that every row will have a fixed height (default to `80px`) and also the table size is settable and defaulted to (1200 * 800).
+A constraint imposed by this approach is that every row will have a fixed height (defaulted to `80px`) and also the table size is settable (defaulted to `1200px * 800px`).

 The very minimum, but not that useful, config might look like the following: